TheMrAI/contemplations/hard_times/notes/Tao_Te_Ching.md

 constancy a form of clarity.
 Achieving this allows for radical acceptance without judgement which is the manifestation of the divine.

+## Chapter 17

+The highest level of influence is achieved by not forcing.
+When the influence is so subtle that the influenced feel as things went the natural way.

+## Chapter 18

+When the Tao is lost, intelligence takes it's place, but by loosing the divine, chaos ensues.

+## Chapter 19

+> "Show plainness; hold simplicity
+Reduce selfishness; decrease desires"

+## Chapter 20

+X

+## Chapter 21

+The Tao is unclear and it cannot be clear.
+It is all that is and should be, the essence of life and within it lies faith.

+## Chapter 22

+The sage does not force things to be and that is why things come to be.
+"The one who yields and remains whole".
+Things that are not meant to be will not be, that is why one should yield and go where they need to go.
+Where is that can only be known by becoming whole and returning to oneself.

+## Chapter 23

+Life should be embraced with all it's pains and pleasantries.
+Loss has to be embraced for loss to embrace us, virtues need to be embraced before they can bless us.
+One cannot get without giving and the Tao accepts all when it is accepted.

+## Chapter 24

+Similar message as in Chapter 22.

+## Chapter 25

+Similar to Chapter 21.
+The Tao is divine and thus cannot be fully understood.

+## Chapter 26

+X

+## Chapter 27

+A sage helps where it can and does not abandon anyone.
+A bad person is as necessary for the good person as the good for the bad.
+The good person can teach the bad one and the bad acts as a source of meaning for the good one.
+More generally a problem needs it's solver.
+The solver must appreciate the problem and vice-versa otherwise things get confused and one is left wondering of the chaos.
+This is called the **Essential wonder**.

+## Chapter 28

+To live properly the two sides always have to be integrated at once.
+To act rightly one must know how to be bad.
+To be masculine, one has to be able to be feminine.
+To be boundless one has to know their limits.
+If things are kept in the balance the world remains whole.

+## Chapter 29

+Arrogance, excess and extremes are far from balance and cannot be.
+Existence seeks balance and whether by force or wit one tries to change this, they will inevitably fail.

+## Chapter 30

+Force has to be applied only at need and only as much as absolutely necessary.
+Control is unnatural and whoever seeking it will find themselves taxed in kind.
+Nothing can be taken without paying the price.